wdolek/w4k-aspnetcore-correlator/docs/configuration.md

         // - you are getting correlation ID only from incoming request correlatorOptions.Factory = null;

-        // expect correlation ID in this header instead correlatorOptions.ReadFrom.Clear();
+        // expect correlation ID in "X-CID" header only correlatorOptions.ReadFrom.Clear();
         correlatorOptions.ReadFrom.Add("X-CID");